pakoito/RxPartialApplication/README.md

 ##Usage

 RxPartialApplication contains two classes, `RxPartialAction` and `RxPartialFunc`.
-Each contains a set of `apply()` methods to do partial application from any ActionN and FuncN to any type of a lower arity.
+Each contains a set of `apply()` and `applyRight()` methods to do partial application from any ActionN and FuncN to any type of a lower arity.
 For example, you can partially apply a Func6 object with 3 prefilled parameters to obtain a Func3 object to be reused.

 Function to multiply numbers by 100:
 ```java